GLOBAL MARKETS-Shares fall on US fiscal worry; oil up on China

 standstill on Friday.
 Some $600 billion in tax hikes and

-reach a deal, are seen as a threat that could tip the U.S.
+deal, are seen as a threat that could tip the U.S. economy back

 Frustration has mounted over the lack of progress, reflected